JDPProductions/JDP_Teach/README.md

 The documentation for the C++ and opengl program will be uploaded in two days.
 The card game is called double dip.

 *Note to viewers:
     Due to job applications and interviews, please expect some delays in videos and updates.
 Thank you for your patience!
+    2/16 -> celebrating the receival of my college degree!

-Content for this github will continue being populated on 2/16/2018.
+Content for this github will continue being populated on 2/17/2018.